 This was a one and half day stop on my Iceland and Norway Cruise.
 Iceland Air has flights from Reykjavík City Airport (RKV) to Akureyri Airport (AEY), the flight takes only 45 minutes, car rental or taking a Bus would be your other option.

 Day one - I explored the city on foot.
-The ship I was on; docked at the port and My first stop was Akureyrarkirkja or The Church of Akureyri is a Lutheran church, its nothing to write home about, just another Church.
-After the Church visit and walking up and down the stairs, I walked along the Art street, it is nick named Art Street, Icelandic names of Street are not easy to pronounce for me.
+The ship I was on docked at the port and My first stop was Akureyrarkirkja or The Church of Akureyri is a Lutheran church, and is a landmark church with a 3200 pipe organ, intricate wood doors, and stained glass.
+After the Church visit and walking up and down the stairs, I walked along Kaupvangsstræti in the middle of Akureyri, it is nick named Art Street, Icelandic names of Street are not easy to pronounce.

 Day Two - Amazing Iceland